Learn to ride with JoyRiders

 Accessibility information

 There are bikes available to borrow at all of our sessions.
-We have a range of sizes to suit learners and riders typically 5'2" (155cm) to 6'0" (182cm).
+We have a range of sizes to suit adult learners and riders typically 5'2" (155cm) to 6'0" (182cm).
 In some places we have a wider variety.

 In Burgess Park we also have children's bikes and toddler-sized balance bikes available to borrow.